AramisAra/holbertonschool-higher_level_programming/python-more_classes/README.md

 I hate readme files
-I understand way they are needed but why
+I understand why they are needed but why?